 Finland: Weather Overview

 Finland, in the far north of Europe and partially in the Arctic Circle, has borders with Sweden, Russia and Norway, and a coast on the Gulf of Finland.
-Its extreme northerly position and proximity to the Arctic Sea and Gulf of Finland dictate its cool climate.
+Its extreme northerly position and proximity to the Arctic Sea and the Gulf of Finland dictate its cool climate.
 The north of Finland receives a cool, humid, semi-continental climate, and the south receives a northern temperate climate.
 Summers in Finland are relatively short and mild with two months of literally endless daylight.
 This gives rise to Finland's famous midnight sun.
 Winters are long and bitterly cold seeing heavy snow and months of darkness often streaked with the majestic Northern Lights or Aurora Borealis.
-No matter what time of year, weather in Finland is predictably unpredictable, seeing drastic changes in conditions within moments.
+No matter what time of year, whether in Finland is predictably unpredictable, seeing drastic changes in conditions within moments.
 The north of Finland, Lapland Province, is partially inside the Arctic Circle and is usually about five degrees colder than the south.

 Finland is not as cold as other regions at similar latitudes as it is in the path of the Gulf Stream and is close to the Atlantic Ocean.
 The Scandinavian Mountains temper rainfall and storms coming in from the Atlantic Ocean.